Techtonica/curriculum/react-express.js/react-expressjs.md

 npx create-react-app client
 ```

-let's move inside the directory and start the server
+Let's move inside the directory and start the server

 ```bash
 cd client